-The Stock Exchange Review remarks, in reference to the removal of St. George's Hospital:-"Sir Henry Burdett, the vice-chairman of the Gordon Hotels Company, seems in favour of St. George's Hospital moving into a more useful locality and a new Gordon Hotel being put up on its present magnificent site.
+The Stock Exchange Review remarks, in reference to the removal of St. George's Hospital :---'' Sir Henry Burdett, the vice-chairman of the Gordon Hotels Com-pany, seems in favour of St. George's Hospital moving into a more useful locality and a new Gordon Hotel being put up on its present magnificent site.
 This smart suggestion, put into effect, would be the long-sought bull point for the shares."
 We should advise the Governors of this hospital to be very careful that their magnificent site is not "given away."
-It is worth a million sterling, and the Gordon Hotels Company should be required to produce that sum if they are to acquire the very finest position for a hotel in the metropolis.
+It is worth a million sterling, and the Gordon Hotels Com-pany should be required to produce that sum if they are to acquire the very finest position for a hotel in the metropolis.

 At a meeting at the Mansion House in support of the Hospital for Women, Soho Square, Sir Edmund Hay Currie, the secretary of the Hospital Sunday Fund, urged that the Committee should appeal for £25,000 and entirely rebuild the institution, as that would be the cheapest course in the end.
+The old would be the cheapest course in the end.
 The old building could not be worked economically, and it was on this ground that the grant from the Hospital Sunday Fund was not larger than it was.
+The cost sounday Fund was not targer than it was.
 The cost per patient was at present larger than in any other similar hospital, but in a new building the work might be carried on for ten shillings a week less per patient than at present.
-The continual need for patching up the old building was a constant drain on their resources.
+The continual need for patching up the old building was a constant drain on their re-sources.
 We second this wise suggestion.

-At the annual general meeting of the British Lying-In Hospital it was announced by Mrs. Charles E. Farmer, Chairman of the Board of Management, that the Princess of Wales' had consented to perform the ceremony of opening two new wards on June 8th.
+At the annual general meeting of the British Lying-In Hospital it was announced by Mrs. Charles E. Farmer, Chairman of the Board of Management, that the Princess of Wales' had consented to perform the eeremony of opening two new wards on June 8th.